×

 What do people find most challenging about the culture in Nicaragua?

 "One of the most challenging aspects of the Nicaraguan culture for expats is the language barrier, as many locals may not be able to speak English or another foreign language.
 Additionally, locals may not be very welcoming of foreigners and may be hesitant to interact with them.
 Additionally, differences in social norms and etiquette can be jarring for expats unused to such customs.
-As well, it is common for locals to expect expats to haggle over the cost of goods and services, which can be both challenging and intimidating for those from other cultures," remarked one member in Nicaragua.
+As well, it is common for locals to expect expats to haggle over the cost of goods and services, which can be both challenging and intimidating for those from other cultures," said one expat in Nicaragua.

 What residency documents or visas did I need if I will be in Nicaragua for a while?

 "Many of the expats live here on a 90 day tourist visa which can be extended to 180 days.
 At that time you must leave the country for three days.
 You can become a resident as we did which makes things like opening a bank account easier.
 You can get a one year or five year residency.
 The needed document list is too long to list here but there are many benefits such as up to $20,000 household goods imported for free and up to $25,000 tax free on an imported car or one that is purchased here.
 Nicaragua wants you to move here but that does not make it easy.
 Average time to complete the process is 3-4 months and that assumes you arrive with all of the necessary documentation.
 I have a website that helps answer these questions at www.nicaragua-guide.com.
 Becoming a resident does not affect your USA citizenship.
-Yes, you still must pay USA taxes," explained one person living in Granada, Nicaragua.
+Yes, you still must pay USA taxes," explained one expat living in Granada, Nicaragua.

 Get Quote